markomanninen/tocmanuscript/README.md

 ### STEP 5d

-Incorporate the identified improvements and produce a revised version of the content, still observing token or length limits.
+Incorporate the identified improvements and produce a revised version of the content.
+Do not write about the future section topics.
+Split text to multiple parts, if required to incorporate all information.

 ### STEP 5e